 From a man’s perspective, we need to understand this very clearly.
-I need Hestia and Aphrodite.
+I need Hestia, and I need Aphrodite.
 But, I can’t expect them to exist simultaneously in their divine, infinite perfection in a woman.
 They are conflicting states of perfection.
-I need to be more forgiving when a woman isn’t Aphrodite when I want her to be.
-I need to support her efforts to channel her Hestia as well and acknowledge this as equally important to her and us as men.
-She is fighting her own struggle for balance.
-There are also men that overvalue a woman’s Hestia and discourage her Aphrodite.
-We want to deny our lover’s sexuality and denounce it as wild and bestial desires.
-Like us, we must acknowledge women are also sexual beings with needs too.
-The true story I will share about Yumi is one example where a husband denies his wife’s need for passion and intimacy and how she handles this denial.
+I need to be more forgiving when my lover isn’t Aphrodite when I want her to be.
+I need to support her efforts to fulfill her inner Hestia and acknowledge this as equally important to her.
+I must recognize her internal struggle for balance is ongoing.

 While it may seem that men only want sex, the Hestia archetype calls to us too.
 Men do appreciate Hestia even if we aren’t aware of it or seemingly take it for granted.
 When we don’t express our gratitude for Hestia, remind us why it is important to you and the value you receive from fulfilling your inner Hestia.
 Your nurturing and tending to your family fulfills a goddess in you that isn’t sexual but one that is equally important to your spirituality.